Dr-WaSaBi/Dr-WaSabI/README.md

 - 🌱 I’m currently learning: ***Golang, PowerShell, Docker.***
 - 👯 I’m looking to collaborate on: ***FRC programming***🤖, ***Golang projects.***
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about: ***Just about anything.
+- 💬 Ask me about: ***All most anything.
 I've been working with computers since the late 80's.
 I love vintage/retro hardware.
 8-bit is home for me.
 Pretty much, if runs on a computer, I've more then likely used it.***
 - 📫 How to reach me: 📧***drwasabi@tilde.team***
 - 😄 Pronouns: ***He/Him/Hey Old Dude***
 - ⚡ Fun fact: ***I still use cowsay daily***